 “Hunti” is with me now.

 Hunti a.k.a.
 Hunter is a 2 year old Czech Wolfdog from the shelter.
 Thanks to the amazing family of Karin Binder at the shelter, he found me the very same day his previous world collapsed.
 And: Hunti had such a good time with the Binder family, that he is always happy to visit them.
-Hunti is no replacement for Camots, but I will try to replace the family he lost.
-Camots was my previous (and first) Czech Wolfdog, who died 3 years ago.

 Here is the story of how Hunti ended up with me and our first milestones together.
 Scroll down for latest updates!

-That very same day, probably the same time on that Saturday afternoon, the world of 2 year old “Hunter”, a Czech Wolfdog, turned upside down.
+On November 23rd, a Saturday afternoon, the world of 2 year old “Hunter”, a Czech Wolfdog, turned upside down.
 He was surrendered by his family and brought to the local animal shelter.